 French police begin clearout of Dunkirk migrant camp

-French police began to remove over 1,800 people from makeshift migrant camps near the northern port city of Dunkirk on Tuesday, as they renew efforts to stop people from congregating in the region to attempt illegal crossings into Britain.

-LILLE, France: French police began to remove over 1,800 people from makeshift migrant camps near the northern port city of Dunkirk on Tuesday, as they renew efforts to stop people from congregating in the region to attempt illegal crossings into Britain.
+LILLE, France: French police began to remove more than 1,800 people from makeshift migrant camps near the northern port city of Dunkirk on Tuesday (Oct 23), as they renew efforts to stop people from congregating in the region to attempt illegal crossings into Britain.

 The operation is aimed at giving vulnerable families shelter and stamping out people-trafficking, the regional prefect's office said in a statement.
 Migrants would be rehoused in shelters in the area and surrounding regions.